 What are the chances of getting a job?

-Securing full-time work takes longer for newly-qualified dentists
+Securing full-time work can take longer for newly-qualified dentists

 Most dentists work in private dental practices